 Structure default access modifier

 Structure in C++ has been taken from C programming language and C does not support any object oriented programming concept.
 Encapsulation and datahidings are not a part of structures in C programming.
 Thus all member variables and member functions are thus accessible from outside world.

-In a C++ structure type, the default access modifier for class member and member functions is "public".
+In a C++ structure type, the default access modifier for structure member and member functions is "public".
 We need not to provide the keywork "public" in the class definition but that is default taken by the compiler.

-Public members are the class members (data members and member functions) that are open to the outside world.
+Public members are the structure members (data members and member functions) that are open to the outside world.
 The public function members implement the concept of interfaces in object oriented programming.

 Structure default access without "public"